- Food and Cooking»

 All Natural Antibiotic-Free Chicken Tastes Better

 Almost everybody loves chicken.
 And those who love it have their favorite way to prepare it or eat it.
-Whether chicken is fried, baked, grilled, or roasted, the succulent taste and juiciness of a piece of chicken will always satisfy the chicken lover's taste buds.
+Whether chicken is fried, stewed, baked, grilled, or roasted, the succulent taste and juiciness of a piece of chicken will always satisfy the chicken lover's taste buds.

 However, most chicken sold in supermarkets are full of chemicals, salts, antibiotics, and hormones.
 From a nutritional perspective, that would seem to cancel out the "great taste" of chicken our palates long for and savor.

 When was the last time you ate a piece of all natural, antibiotic-free, hormone-free, or even organic chicken?
 You would be surprised at the difference in flavor, taste, and consistency.